emolter/xtrashort-refs/README.rst

 Simple LaTeX Hack for Very Condensed References
 -----------------------------------------------

 Nobody knows why some institutions still force you to compress references in order to fit on a page for proposals and the like.
-Some institutions have come around to excluding references in page limits, but for those that haven't, there is this bst file.
+Some institutions have come around to excluding references in page limits, but for those that haven't, there is this repository.

 Gallery
 -------